2019

 Norfolk & Suffolk NHS Trust

-Concerns summary A lack of continuity of care, with the patient seeing many different staff members, adversely impacted her mental health.
+Concerns summary (AI summary) A lack of continuity of care, with the patient seeing many different staff members, adversely impacted her mental health.
 Despite being noted, no definitive action was taken to address this issue.

 Marjorie Gartside